UEFA Women's Champions League - Draws

 Article body

-A record 62 teams from 50 associations have entered the 2019/20 UEFA Women's Champions League and 40 of them will be involved in the 21 June qualifying round draw streamed at 13:30CET.
+A record 62 teams from 50 associations have entered the 2019/20 UEFA Women's Champions League and 40 of them are involved in the qualifying round draw: watch now in the player.

+- You can also watch the UEFA Women’s Champions League qualifying round draw here

 How the draw works